Akwamu Empire: Asante connection and Sasraku's final campaigns

-Campaigns and Expansion East of the Volta
+Expansion east of the Volta and north

 Following Ansa Sasraku's death, leadership passed to Nana Addo Panin and Nana Basua in a brief period of joint rule.
 In 1693, under Basua's direction, Akwamu forces seized Christiansborg Castle from the Danes through a strategic ambush led by the Akwamu broker Asameni.
 The fort was held by Akwamu for about a year, during which trade continued under the Danish flag.
 After Basua's death, power consolidated under Nana Ado, who turned Akwamu's military ambitions eastward.
 In early 1702, an initial invasion across the Volta River was repelled, but Akwamu forces regrouped and launched a successful offensive.
 Little Popo was captured in April, followed by the seizure of Whydah in May.
 Though Whydah was eventually destroyed by Dahomey in the 1720s, it remained tributary to Akwamu for over two decades.

-This phase of eastern expansion marked the furthest geographic extent of the Akwamu Empire.
-These campaigns were driven by the strategic goal of controlling commercial corridors between the Gold Coast and the eastern Slave Coast.
+This phase of eastern expansion was the furthest geographic extent of the Akwamu Empire.
+The campaigns were driven by the strategic goal of controlling commercial corridors between the Gold Coast and the eastern Slave Coast.
 Akwamu incorporated a number of coastal and inland states into its tributary network.

-Northern Expansion and Imperial Zenith

 Ado was succeeded by Akonno in 1703.
 During his reign, Akwamu extended its influence further north and northeast, launching successful campaigns against Krepi and Kwahu.
 By 1710, the empire had reached its peak, encompassing much of what is now southeastern Ghana.
-This period was the height of Akwamu's power.

-Decline, Civil War, and Fall
+By the early eighteenth century, the authority of the Nyanaoase government extended from Agona in the west to the borders of Whydah in the east, covering more than 200 miles along the coast and over 100 miles inland. hrough control of coastal ports and inland trade corridors, the state exercised political and military authority across much of the eastern Gold Coast and the western Slave Coast.

+Decline and fall

-By the 1720s, internal pressures had begun to weaken the Akwamu state.
-A civil war erupted within the country, resulting in the defeat of the faction aligned with the reigning Akwamuhene.
-Many of the king's allies were captured by their rivals and sold into slavery.
-A number of them were transported to the Caribbean, where they were resettled on the island of St. John.
-While the civil war had already weakened the state, the final blow came in 1730–31 when Akyem forces, allied with formerly subordinate and oppressed vassals, invaded Akwamu territory.
-The invasion led to the collapse of Akwamu's control over its western territories.
-The Akwamu heartland was annexed by Akyem, and the surviving Akwamu leadership retreated eastward to Akwamufie.
+By the 1720s internal divisions had weakened the Akwamu state.
+A civil war developed within the country, resulting in the defeat of the faction aligned with the reigning Akwamuhene.
+Many of the king’s allies were captured and sold into slavery.
+In 1730 a coalition of forces from the northwest and west destroyed Nyanaoase and occupied much of the western territories of the empire.
+The political and military structure centered on Nyanaoase collapsed during this period.
+Following these events, Akyem forces annexed the Akwamu heartland.
+The surviving Akwamu leadership fled eastward across the Volta River.
+A smaller state was formed at Akwamufie in the early 1730s, but the earlier imperial structure was not restored.